oneeve8/kobble-data/content/videonarrativehowto.md

 So first I will create an folder item and name it
 Now I can drag and drop all my quotes into one folder.

-I think I’d like to organise my information about the life of Mark Twain and keep that separate from Folder
+I think I’d like to organise my information about the life of Mark Twain and keep that separate from his works.

+You get the idea, it’s all just drag and drop.

+Folder
 Channel Group